-The 2019 Jeep Wrangler sports two engines featuring their new eTorque Mild Hybrid Technology, which offers better fuel economy and improved towing capacity.
+The 2019 and 2020 Jeep Wrangler sports two engine options featuring their new eTorque Mild Hybrid Technology, which offers better fuel economy and improved towing capacity.

 What is Jeep Wrangler's eTorque Mild Hybrid Technology?

-New for the 2019 Jeep Wrangler is an innovative eTorque Mild Hybrid system that is proven to improve fuel economy without sacrificing power, torque, or capability.
+New 2019 and 2020 Jeep Wrangler has an innovative eTorque Mild Hybrid system that has improved fuel economy without sacrificing power, torque, or capability.
 It requires no additional effort by the driver and is part of both the 3.6L Pentastar V6 engine and the Turbocharged 2.0L I4 engine.

 How Does Jeep Wrangler's eTorque Mild Hybrid Technology Work?

 A 48-volt battery pack works with the motor generator to create:

 - a short-duration torque addition to the engine crankshaft in particular driving conditions; and,

 - brake energy regeneration to increase efficiency and responsiveness.

 When the engine is running, eTorque's motor generator unit delivers 48-volt current to a 430 watt-hour lithium-ion Nickel Manganese Cobalt (NMC)-Graphite battery.
 The battery pack includes a 3-kilowatt DC-to-DC converter.
 This holds the battery's charge and converts 48 volts to 12 volts so that power can be use to power Jeep Wrangler's accessories and charge its conventional 12-volt lead-acid battery.